ichortower/HatMouseLacey/docs/help-spoilers.md

 * *"This town has a strange definition of 'potluck'."*\
 I, the author, am delivering this line.

+## I got Lacey to 8 hearts and tried to give her a bouquet, but she turned me down.
+What gives?

+This is the trigger for the secret event.
+Lacey is mad at you for saying some mean things to her in her heart events.

+Go get a good night's sleep.
+You'll feel better in the morning.

 ## What happened to Lacey's family?

 See below.